 When we talk about ‘Traditional’ locks, we are referring to the typical locks you see on pretty much every door; a Euro Lock, Mortice, Yale type (Night Latch) etc. These are the locks that you know already, and will most likely have on your door.
 These locks need a physical key to open them.
+Have a look on our ultimate guide to traditional locks here.

 When we talk about ‘Smart’ locks we are referring to a lock that is controlled by your phone, or another devise such as a fob.
 These locks use either Wi-Fi or Bluetooth and not a physical key to unlock your door.
+Read our ultimate guide on smart locks here!

 Door Lock Security